David Helvarg: The War against the Greens

-Helvarg's book The War against the Greens (1994) describes organized opposition to the environmental movement in the United States.
-He investigated the Wise Use movement, which he characterizes as a network of anti-environmentalist groups.
+The War against the Greens (1994) examines opposition to the U.S. environmental movement, including the Wise Use movement.
 Wise Use aims to facilitate extensive use of natural resources and to privatize the National Park Service.
 The first edition explored the origins of the organization in 1988 and its covert support by the administration of U.S. President George H. W. Bush.
 Helvarg identified its funding and the multinational corporations and other powerful figures with which it was associated.
 He catalogued the use of violence that he believed to be organized by the movement against environmental activists, and the ineffective response of law-enforcement agencies.
 A revised edition published in 2004 extended this to cover the early years of President George W. Bush's administration.

 Wisconsin Stewardship Network News described it as a book that "provides a fascinating and frightening insight into the violent fringe of the anti-conservation Wise Use movement [… and recommends it] in its entirety to readers who want a detailed examination of the origins, development and violent tendencies of Wise Use."
 The opposing view was put by Jesse Walker who, reviewing the book for American Enterprise, wrote that it "offers environmentalists a conspiracy theory to account for the populist backlash against their movement".
 Helvarg had accused Wise Use of astroturfing; Walker described his book as "a weapon in a propaganda war".